samuell-k/ITA-KAMANZI-Samuel-22RP02314/README.md

 Name
 Description
 Price
-The product data will be stored in an array within PHP for simplicity.
-The API should return responses in JSON format.
+For simplicity, product data will be stored in a PHP array.
+The API will return responses in JSON format.

 Activity 3: Online Store Category Management API (Laravel) Database Setup